squaretwo/react-native-iron-source/README.md

 ## IronSource iOS SDK

+### For projects with CocoaPods

+Do nothing.

+### For other project

-1. Download the iOS SDK from[Ironsrc.com](http://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/)
+1. Download the iOS SDK from [Ironsrc.com](http://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/)
 2. Unzip and rename the directory to `IronSourceSDK`
 3. Copy the SDK to `~/Documents/IronSourceSDK`
 4. Drag the `IronSource.framework` to your react native target build phases from the `~/Documents/IronSourceSDK` directory